7 San Diego Hidden Gems

 Coronado Ferry

 San Diego, known for sunny days and a calm bay, offers a fast and scenic way to visit two popular areas.
-The adventure begins on the Flagship Ferry which is a classic wooden ferry and motors all day from either San Diego’s Broadway Pier or the Convention Center to Coronado Island and back.
+The adventure begins on the Flagship Ferry, which is a classic wooden ferry that motors all day from either San Diego’s Broadway Pier or the Convention Center to Coronado Island and back.
 Sit inside or stand on the outside deck during the quick 15-minute ride.
-Just $5 one way and the panoramic views of the Coronado Bridge, moored mega yachts, and the Navy fleet are stunning to see.
+Just $5 one way, and the panoramic views of the Coronado Bridge, moored mega yachts, and the Navy fleet are stunning to see.
 The day I rode from the Convention Center to the Coronado Ferry Landing, serious bike riders brought their bikes onboard, and off they rode once we docked.
-Both sides of the bay have plenty to discover with shopping, restaurants and walkable areas.
-Smell the fresh air, hear the waves and forget your worries during the short journey on the bay.
+Both sides of the bay have plenty to discover, with shopping, restaurants, and walkable areas.
+Smell the fresh air, hear the waves, and forget your worries during the short journey on the bay.

 Flagship Ferry to Coronado

-Flagship Cruises and Events also offers extensive narrated tours about the bay for one and two hours which includes the history of the waterfront.
+Flagship Cruises and Events also offers extensive narrated tours of the bay for one and two hours, including the history of the waterfront.
 For those seeking a thrill, the Patriot Jet Boat will take you on a high-speed ride with fast twists and turns on the water.
 You’ll be glad you put on a plastic poncho when the water sprays high and wide.

 Check Flagshipsd.com for ferry schedules.
 CoronadoVisitorCenter.com and SanDiego.org offer many tips and suggestions for visiting both cities.